shashanthk/basic-server-setup-guide/installing_mysql8.md

 		/etc/init.d/mysql stop

 2. Login to MySQL in safe-mode.
-We need Ubuntu server's root password for this.
+We need the Ubuntu server's root password for this.

 		sudo mysqld_safe --skip-grant-tables &
 3. Now, it starts in safe-mode and issue the following command.

-		mysql -u root mysql   ### hit Enter and enter system root password when prompted
+		mysql -u root mysql   ### hit Enter and enter the system root password when prompted

 4. And change the password